-The student must must submit the completed application, the current APS, and the letters of recommendation to the department’s Awards Committee by April 1 of the nominated year.
+The student must must email electronic versions of the completed application, and the letters of recommendation to the department’s Awards Committee by April 1 of the nominated year.

 Dr. Walter Vernon was a professor of psychology at Illinois State University from 1963 until his death in November 1988.
 He was noted for teaching large sections of General Psychology, and for his love of writing.
 Friends and family wanted to honor Dr. Vernon with a scholarship that would be awarded to a student of similar abilities and interests.